 Thin Film Encapsulation (TFE)

-The inorganic TFE material deposition can be done in different methods, and several companies are targeting this market.
+The inorganic TFE material deposition can be done in different methods.
 The incumbent technology for the inorganic TFE deposition is Plasma-enhanced chemical vapor deposition (PECVD) while Atomic Layer Deposition (ALD), a modification of the basic CVD process, seems to be gaining ground in the TFE market as it enables thinner and more uniform films.

 The latest OLED encapsulation news:

 According to a report from Korea, LG Display has halted production at one of its production lines at its E6 production fab, LG's 6-Gen flexible OLED line that commenced production at the end of 2018.

 According to the report, the problem lies with LGD's thin film encapsulation equipment - specifically the equipment that deposited the organic particles - which apparently suffers from sub par performance, not good enough for commercial production.
 LG is using equipment made by its subsidiary LG PRI in the E6-1 line, which is now halted.

 Researchers from the Korea Advanced Institute of Science and Technology (KAIST) developed a self-powered wearable and washable OLED display device.
 The whole device is fabricated on textiles and the efficient OLED devices are driven by polymer solar modules.